Achievement & Best Paper Awards

 Nominate Now

-To be considered for the award, nominees must have defended their doctoral dissertation no earlier than 2011.
-The award nominee shall be no further than 12 years post PhD at the time their work was published.
-The setting in which the nominee has made the contributions (i.e., academia, government, industry) is not relevant.
+To be considered for the award, nominees must have defended their doctoral dissertation within the last ten years.
+The setting in which the nominee has made the contributions (i.e., academia, government, or industry) is not relevant.

 Nomination Guidelines

-7. Eligible nominees must have defended their doctoral dissertation no earlier than 2011.
+• Nominees must have defended their doctoral dissertation no earlier than 2014.

 Criteria for the Award